 When you look at the Device Manager or the Monitor tab from Advanced display settings, you would sometimes see Generic PnP Monitor instead of the actual name of your monitor.
 In some cases, it would also appear as Generic Non-PnP Monitor.
-This guide explains why Generic PnP Monitor shows up and how to download and fix the driver issue for your monitor on Windows 10 64-bit or 32-bit.
+This guide explains why Generic PnP Monitor shows up and how to download and fix the driver issue for your monitor on Windows 10 or Windows 11.

-Generic PnP Monitor Driver Windows 10 Issue
+Generic PnP Monitor Driver Issue on Windows 11/10

 Why do I see Generic PnP Monitor?

 Generic PnP Monitor usually shows up when Windows couldn’t find the right driver for your monitor, or when the driver is missing or corrupted, thus, replacing your branded monitor with the general monitor driver called Generic PnP Monitor.

 At this state, if you have a branded and powerful monitor, most of its functions will not be working.
 For example, you will not be able change the screen refresh rate to 144Hz even if your monitor supports it.
 It’s because it doesn’t have the correct driver to properly display your monitor.